charliecalvert/CloudNotes/Assignments/React/ReactAddressMenu.md

 We should now make sure our tests are working.

-We should wrap our Header in a **MemoryRouter** when doing the renders without crashing test:
+We should wrap our Header in a **MemoryRouter** when doing the renders without crashing test because it use ReactDOM:

 ```javascript